Richard-Gabriel Rummonds

 - Submitting more than one manuscript to the prize is not allowed.

-- Revision or correction are not permitted once your manuscript has been submitted.
-The prizewinner will have an opportunity to edit their manuscript prior to publication.
+- The prizewinner will have an opportunity to edit their manuscript prior to publication.

 - You may simultaneously submit your manuscript elsewhere, but please notify us immediately if it is accepted for publication.